MicrosoftDocs/dynamics-365-unified-operations-public/articles/finance/localizations/e-invoicing-get-started.md

 1. **Azure resources setup:** Configure Azure storage and the upload of digital certificates in Azure Key Vault.
 2. **LCS setup:** Install the add-in for microservices.
 3. **RCS setup:** Set up the environment, user access, and e-Invoicing features.
-4. **Client setup:** Set up the connection between the client and the e-Invoicing service, and turn off the old features for submitting and receiving responses for electronic documents.
+4. **Client setup:** Set up the connection between the client and the Electronic invoicing add-on, and turn off the old features for submitting and receiving responses for electronic documents.
-5. **Submit invoices:** Submit electronic documents through the e-Invoicing service, and receive responses.
+5. **Submit invoices:** Submit electronic documents through the Electronic invoicing add-on, and receive responses.

 > [!NOTE]
 > Some configuration steps in this topic are common and country/region-agnostic.
 The steps and setup procedures that are country/region-specific are described in country/region-specific topics.